BuvinJT/distbuilder/docs/HighLevel.md

 When producing a QtIFW installer this attribute may *optionally* be used to specify an external, hard coded definition for the installer.
-This is useful when either integrating the distbuilder library with an existing QtIFW installer, or when a developer would perfer to use the traditional QtIFW approach (perhaps due to extensive customizations).
+This is useful when either integrating the distbuilder library with an existing QtIFW installer, or when a developer would prefer to use the traditional QtIFW approach (perhaps due to extensive customizations).

 Note: This hard coded definition may include target installation content, and it